 Students can gain experience and career preparation in reporting, writing, photojournalism, video production and radio work through one of Biola University's campus media outlets.
 Most campus media at Biola University fall under the Biola Media Board, which oversees selection of top leaders in each media group and their budget processes.
-Students from across the University can participate in The Chimes, Biola's weekly newspaper (including a daily online edition); The Point, feature magazine of the Biola Department of Media, Journalism and Public Relations; Biola Radio, a Webcast operation providing music, news and sports coverage; EagleVision, Biola's news, feature and sports television Webcast, and The Biolan, a traditional yearbook.
+Students from across the university can participate in The Chimes, Biola's weekly newspaper (including a daily online edition); The Point, feature magazine of the Biola Department of Digital Journalism and Media; Torch Radio, a Webcast operation providing music, news and sports coverage; EagleVision, Biola's news, feature and sports television Webcast, and The Biolan, a traditional yearbook.
 Some staff positions in these media receive payroll compensation, some receive scholarship funding, though funded positions tend to be chosen through competitive application based on job qualifications and prior media experience.
 Campus media are guided by the insights of appointed faculty advisors, all of whom serve on the Biola Media Board.
 Campus media advisors have professional expertise in the media they oversee, helping guide the skills of staff members toward pre-professional maturity of mind and skill.

 The theatre major within the Communication Studies Department provides fall and spring drama productions and many student-driven productions for the campus and immediate community.
 These productions are open for audition to all students, faculty and staff.
 Theatre seasons include serious drama, comedies, original student and family productions.